 Since the enactment of the Children First Act 2015, the term is now a generic term used to encompass the guidance, the legislation and the implementation of both.
 Children First relates to the recognition of child abuse and neglect, the reporting of same to Tusla - the Child and Family Agency, and the best practice which organisations should adhere to so as to keep children who avail of their services safe from harm.
-Non statutory obligations for all persons coming into contact with children are set out in the Children First Guidance, and the Children First Act 2016 sets out additional statutory obligations for defined categories of persons and for organisations providing relevant services to children.
-The Gaelic Games Associations and our activities come under the term 'relevant services to children' as outlined in the Act and our policies, guidance, training and practices seek to ensure that we abide by our legal obligations by agreement that the provisions of the Act shall set the minimum standard of safeguarding practices in our Associations.
+Non statutory obligations for all persons coming into contact with children are set out in the Children First Guidance, and the Children First Act 2015 sets out additional statutory obligations for defined categories of persons and for organisations providing relevant services to children.
+An Chomhdháil and our activities come under the term 'relevant services to children' as outlined in the Act and our policies, guidance, training and practices seek to ensure that we abide by our legal obligations under the Children First Act.
+While the Act is not applicable in Northern Ireland our Associations by agreement that the provisions of the Act shall set the minimum standard of safeguarding practices in our Associations.